youngchingjui/horizon-ai-pitch/slides/15-long-term-usage-checks.md

 ## How it works

-• We enable telemetry and dashboards during the 12‑week program.
+• We enable light telemetry and simple usage snapshots during the 12‑week program.
 • Post‑handoff, we run quick check‑ins and share a one‑page retention brief per window.
 • Findings inform the rollout roadmap and playbook updates.

 ## Commercials

 Flat add‑on ($3k–$7k) or outcome‑tied option: $30k for 12 weeks + $5k success bonus if sustained usage thresholds are met at the agreed check‑in(s).